 - All other individuals must have their effort certified by

-- The named employee on the Time and Effort Certification Report; and
+- The named employee on the Time and Effort Certification Report; or

 - The Principal Investigator(s) for the Sponsored Program(s) that appear on the Time and Effort Certification Report.

-- In special circumstances where an individual has terminated, is on an extended leave of absence, or not accessible, the following individual(s) may be appropriately certify that individual’s Time and Effort Certification Report:
+- In special circumstances where an individual has terminated employment, is on an extended leave of absence, or not accessible, the following individual(s) may be appropriate to certify that individual’s Time and Effort Certification Report:

 - The Principal Investigator(s), or